cscart/docs/developer_guide/core/documents/email_notifications.rst

 The saved values will be available in the property of the model of the notification template.

 Additional parameters allow you to attach the **order** document to email notifications about order status changes.
 The dropdown list that determines, which document must be attached, appears on the template editing page.
-The value of this list is handled in the ``mailer_send_pre`` prehook.
+The value of this list is handled in the ``mailer_send_pre`` pre-hook.

 The selected document will generate a PDF file that will be attached to the message.
 In this case the schema of variables looks this way: